kajal-yadavv/Explainable-ML/README.md

 # Explainable-ML

-Hola😇,

-In this repo, i have listed down some of the important topics (with a little explanation) that has been touched down in the video of **HIMA LAKKARAJU seminar At Stanford on "Explainable ML".**
+😇 In this repo, i have listed down some of the important topics (with a little explanation) that has been touched down in the video of **HIMA LAKKARAJU seminar At Stanford on "Explainable ML".**

 Lets get started🤝.